COVID vaccine maker Moderna flags Japan ambition with sumo sponsorship

 The promotion signals the company's growth aspirations in Japan, which has come to know Moderna through some 50 million doses of its mRNA-based COVID-19 vaccine imported last year by local partner Takeda Pharmaceutical Co Ltd 4502.T.

-Those doses made up less than 20% of shots in Japan's initial double-shot inoculation push, with the bulk made up of the vaccine Pfizer developed with Germany's BioNTech SE 22UAy.DE.
-For the booster shot, however, the numbers are evening out, with Moderna accounting for about 42%.
+Those doses made up less than 20% of shots in Japan's initial double-shot inoculation push, with the bulk made up of the shot Pfizer developed with Germany's BioNTech SE 22UAy.DE.

+During that time, 1.63 million Moderna doses were recalled in Japan after metal fragments were found in some vials - a problem traced to a partner factory in Spain.

+When booster shots became available, residents rushed to book appointments for Pfizer supplies, leaving many Moderna slots vacant.
+That prompted the government to actively promote a vaccine mix-and-match strategy, emphasising speed over brand.

 Last week, the government said vaccines for fourth doses will be split nearly even between the two suppliers.
 It plans to secure 75 million doses from Pfizer and 70 million from Moderna.

-For the fourth shot, which is under development and will be a combination of vaccines designed for the Delta and Omicron variants of the novel coronavirus, Moderna directly holds the rights in Japan, Suzuki said.
+For the fourth shot, which is under development and will be a combination of vaccines designed for the Delta and Omicron variants of the novel coronavirus, Moderna directly holds the rights in Japan, Rami Suzuki, Moderna's recently appointed representative director in Japan, told Reuters.

 Takeda said it is in discussion with Moderna about distribution.